My pressure washer is filthy

 Cleaning

-The answer to 'my pressure washer is filthy' is that a dirty pressure washer is a common issue caused by a buildup of dirt, debris, and residue from regular use.
-Symptoms include decreased cleaning power, clogged nozzles, and reduced water flow.
-To solve this, you'll need to thoroughly clean and maintain your pressure washer.
+The answer to 'my pressure washer is filthy' is that a dirty pressure washer is a common problem caused by buildup of dirt, grime, and debris over time.
+Symptoms include decreased cleaning power, leaks, and potential damage to the pump and other components.
+The good news is that cleaning a pressure washer is a relatively straightforward DIY task that most homeowners can handle.

 Step-by-Step Guide